zerasul/mdbook_en/5env-config/env-config.md

 This emulator has the following features:

 * Saving and Loading of states.
-* Integrated Debugger and can be used with a remote debugging (GDB).
+* Integrated Debugger and can be used with remote debugging (GDB).
 * Gamepad Support (Joystick).
 * Mega/Sega Mouse emulation.
 * Saturn Keyboard Support.